mama-cailleach/double-double-stats-and-trouble/_posts/2025-08-28-all-seasons-part2.md

 - [Average Innings](#average-innings) - Team Score, Wkts, Oppo Score , Oppo Wkts
 - [Forgotten Stats from Part 1](#forgotten-stats-from-part-1) - 3 Wicket Hauls, Maidens Bowled, Maidens Faced, POTM Award

-Basically got the stats from last week and broke them down for each season.
+Basically the stats from last week broken down season by season.

 *Note: Divided sections in smaller tables, with not many columns each, for visibility on mobile*